pierre-crucifix/RealSpanish/README.md

 In that way, we obtain the figure presented above, and we are able to create the vocabulary list by using the constructed optimal partition of the graph.

 ### Code structure
-From scratch, scripts have to been used in the following order:
+From scratch, scripts have to be used in the following order:

  1. *tweepyManager.py*
  2. *cleaner.py*